itamar-sh/Algorithms-Course/README.md

   [![HitCount](https://hits.dwyl.com/itamar-sh/Algorithms-Course.svg?style=flat-square&show=unique)](http://hits.dwyl.com/itamar-sh/Algorithms-Course)

 ## Greedy Algorithms
-This is Concept of solving problems with iterations such that each iteration we try to "catch" as many as we can.
+This is concept of solving problems with iterations such that each iteration we try to "catch" as many as we can.

 ## Dynamic Algorithms
 Many problems are composed from smaller problems from the same type.